EOSIO/eosio.forum/README.md

 ##### Example (get all proposals for a given proposer):

 **Caveats** Right now, `eosc` does not support searching giving only a direct key.
 Instead, it really requires a lower and upper bound.
-The upper bound being exclusive, to correctly get the upper bound, take the name is change the last character to the next one in the EOS' name alphabet (order is `a-z0-9.`).
+The upper bound being exclusive, to correctly get the upper bound, take the account name and change the last character to the next one in the EOS name alphabet (order is `a-z0-5.`).

-So, looking for all proposals proposed by `joshkaufman`, the lower bound key would be `joshkaufman` and the upper bound key would be `joshkaufmao` (last character `n` bumped to next one `o`).
+So, looking for all proposals proposed by `testusertest`, the lower bound key would be `testusertest` and the upper bound key would be `testusertesu` (last character `t` bumped to next one `u`).

 ```
-eosc get table eosforumrcpp eosforumrcpp proposal --index 2 --key-type name --lower-bound joshkauffman --upper-bound joshkauffmao
+eosc get table eosforumrcpp eosforumrcpp proposal --index 2 --key-type name --lower-bound testusertest --upper-bound testusertesu
 ```

 #### Table `status`

 ##### Row
-- `account` (type `account_name`) - The status's poster
+- `account` (type `account_name`) - The status' poster
 - `content` (type `string`) - The content of the status
-- `updated_at` (type `time_point_sec`) - The date at which the status's was last updated, ISO 8601 string format (in UTC) **without** a timezone modifier.
+- `updated_at` (type `time_point_sec`) - The date at which the status was last updated, ISO 8601 string format (in UTC) **without** a timezone modifier.

 ##### Example